Morning in a Pine Forest: Mishka Kosolapy

-In the late 1880s, the head of the candy factory Ferdinand Theodor von Einem (after nationalization – "Red October" (Krasny Oktyabr)) decided to give one of the products a ceremonial appearance.
+In the late 1880s, the owner of a candy factory Ferdinand Theodor von Einem (after nationalization – "Red October" (Krasny Oktyabr)) decided to give one of the products a ceremonial appearance.
 They concluded an agreement with the owner of the painting Morning in a Pine Forest, thus getting an opportunity to make a copy of the masterpiece.
-The factory produced the first batch of candies "Clumsy Bear" ("Mishka Kosolapyj") in the early 1890s.
+The factory produced the first batch of candies "Clumsy Bear" ("Mishka Kosolapy") in the early 1890s.
 The candy received the highest mark of distinction at the All-Russian Industrial and Art Exhibition in Nizhny Novgorod (1896), and in 1900 Paris Exposition won the Grand Prix.
 The authorship of the design of the famous candy belongs to the artist Manuil Andreev, who in 1913 placed on the wrapper the subject of the painting "Morning in a Pine Forest" framed by green spruce branches and drew six-pointed stars of Bethlehem, because in those years candy was the most expensive and desirable gift for Christmas.